What's in Microsoft.VisualBasic for C# Developers: Part 5 - Hardware

 Mouse

-mat11Microsoft.VisualBasic.Devices.Mouse does not let you control Mouse from the Matrix, it merely provides status information to you on the hardware mouse you are using via three properties:
+mat11Microsoft.VisualBasic.Devices.Mouse does not let you control a mouse like in The Matrix—it only provides status information via three properties:

 Ports

 Need to work with serial (COM) ports?
-The Microsoft.VisualBasic.Devices.Ports provides you with a simple way to do that, however nothing it provides you do not already get from System.IO.Ports.SerialPort except saving a few lines of code.
+Microsoft.VisualBasic.Devices.Ports simplifies this, though it doesn’t provide anything you can’t already get from System.IO.Ports.SerialPort—it just saves a few lines of code.

 The OpenSerialPort method does the following:

-That three lines of code wrapped into one for you.
+Three lines of code wrapped into one for convenience.